-The role of the Chair of the Board ("Chair") is distinct and separate from that of the Chief Executive Officer ("CEO"), with the Chair leading the Board and the CEO managing Monzo's business day to day.
-The division of responsibilities between the Chair and the CEO is clearly defined and approved by the Board.
+The role of the Board Chair is distinct and separate from the CEO, with the Chair responsible for leading the Board and the CEO responsible for managing Monzo's business day-to-day.
+The division of responsibilities between the Chair and the CEO is clearly defined in the Board role profiles which the Board approves each year.